h3tz/wca-api/readme.md

 ## Key Features

-Welcome to the **unofficial** World Cube Association (WCA) Public API documentation!
-With this API you will receive **data in real-time**.
+Welcome to the unofficial World Cube Association (WCA) Public API documentation!
+With this API, you will receive data in real time.

 I'm not affiliated with or part of the official WCA software team.

-**Note**: This V1 version will be updated multiple times during the next weeks till V2 a stabilized version is released.
+**Note**: This V1 version will be updated multiple times during the next weeks until V2, a stabilized version, is released.

-**Note**: Currently this app is running in the staging Phase (that is the reason for the very long URL).
-Once Tests are done they will be moved to the production stage and the URL will change.
+**Note**: This app is currently running in the staging Phase (that is the reason for the very long URL).
+Once the Tests are done, they will be moved to the production stage, and the URL will change.

 ## Open Endpoints